THI-Project-2025-2026/Frontend/packages/helpers/common/README.md

 4. Add unit tests under `test/` once helpers exist; rely on the `test` package rather than Flutter test harnesses.

 ## Notes
-- This package currently exports a placeholder; remove it when moving real helpers here.
+- Keep helpers dependency-free (Dart SDK only) to stay lightweight and testable.